akamai/uls/docs/DOCKER_USAGE.md

         akamai/uls
     ```

-Both of the above examples would do the exact same thing.
+Both of the above examples would do the exact same thing: getting the Enterprise Threat Protector events part of the threat feed and push them into over `TCP` to the machine `10.10.10.10` on port `9091`.

+See the [full list of supported products and feeds](https://github.com/akamai/uls/blob/main/docs/LOG_OVERVIEW.md).
+You can then set `input` and `feed` argument from the example above.

-You can find a full set of command line parameters along with the according ENV variables in this document.
+You can also find a full set of command line parameters along with the according ENV variables [in this document](ARGUMENTS_ENV_VARS.md).

 Right now, mounting the `.edgerc` file into the container is the only way applying the authentication.
 This might get fixed in some later version.
 Please change the `source=` according to your needs within the mount lines.